Coping with Prader-Willi Syndrome: Perseverance Pays Off

-Tracy Roberts and Chris Bauer are making a difference in their community while at the same time overcoming the difficulties of living with Prader-Willi Syndrome (PWS).
+Tracy Roberts and Chris Bauer are making a difference in their community while at the same time overcoming obstacles associated with being diagnosed with Prader-Willi syndrome (PWS).

-PWS is known as a complex genetic disorder most noted for a chronic feeling of hunger that can lead to excessive eating and obesity, according to the national Prader-Willi Syndrome Association.
+PWS is a complex genetic disorder most noted by a chronic feeling of hunger which can lead to excessive eating and obesity, according to the National Prader-Willi Syndrome Association.

 In some cases, a PWS-like disorder can happen if the hypothalamus portion of the brain becomes damaged through injury or surgery.
 National statistics indicate that one in 12,000 are diagnosed with PWS.
 Although considered a rare disorder, PWS is one of the most common conditions seen in genetic clinics and most common genetic cause of obesity.

-Two group homes in Stanly County are dedicated to serving the needs of those with PWS: Circle Drive and Lafayette.
-Circle Drive opened in 1995 and was the first PWS group home in North Carolina.
+Two group homes in Stanly County are dedicated to serving the needs of those with PWS: Circle Drive and Lafayette Home.
+Opening its doors in 1995, Circle Drive was the first PWS group home of its kind in North Carolina.
 A Housing and Urban Development (HUD) grant received in 2000 helped Monarch open the second home.
-Group homes provide the necessary structure and supervision for adults with PWS, helping them avoid compulsive eating and severe obesity.
+Group homes provide the necessary structure and supervision for adults with PWS, offering the necessary support to avoid compulsive eating and severe obesity.

-Roberts and Bauer, who both reside at the Circle Drive residence and attend Stanly Industrial Services (SIS) day program in Albemarle, use their skills to help within their community.
+Roberts and Bauer, both residents at the Circle Drive in Mount Pleasant and attend Stanly Industrial Services (SIS) day program in Albemarle, use their time and talents to help within the community.
 Some, even family members, were skeptical that PWS would prevent them from successfully volunteering with a food-related agency.

 The pair is proving those skeptics wrong.